ktanigawa/JQuery_Demo_Tree_Traversal/README.md

 The .find() method allows us to find all the descendants of specified element in the DOM tree.

-1. Use the Jquery method `find()` to look for all the children of Div class `row`.
+1. Use the Jquery method `find()` to look for all the specified li children of Div class `row`.
-2. Then set up a click event to highlight all the children in the Div class `row`.
+2. Then set up a click event to change background color to green all the `li` children in the Div class `row`.

 ###Step 2: siblings();
 The .siblings() method allows us to find all the siblings of a specified element in the DOM tree.

-1. Use the JQuery method `siblings()` to find all of the siblings of li class `nav_home`.
+1. Use the JQuery method `siblings()` to find all of the siblings of `li.fall` .
 2. Then set up a click event to change the background color of each of the siblings to red.

 ###Step 3: children();